top of page

 About

-Highlights include giving the world premiere of Howard Shore’s violin concerto Eastern Promises — a milestone collaboration with the three-time Academy Award-winning composer (known for his work on The Lord of the Rings trilogy and The Hobbit), who conducted the performance.
+Among the highlights of his career is giving the world premiere of Howard Shore’s violin concerto Eastern Promises together with the Royal Stockholm Philharmonic — a collaboration with the three-time Academy Award-winning composer, who conducted the performance himself.

-From iconic venues such as Carnegie Hall, Musikverein, Concertgebouw, and Cité de la Musique to Tchaikovsky Concert Hall, Seoul Art Center, and Megaron in Athens, Svarfvar’s artistry has captivated audiences across the globe.
-Critics describe his performances as “mesmeric,” with a tone that “gleams” and playing that radiates “fearless expression” and “rock-solid technique” (Gramophone, Financial Times)
+Critics describe his performances as “mesmeric,” with a tone that “gleams” and playing that radiates “fearless expression” and “rock-solid technique.”
+(Gramophone, Financial Times)

-Raised in a family of musicians, Christian Svarfvar’s journey began under the guidance of his father, Sven-Ole Svarfvar, former Concertmaster of both the Norwegian Opera and the Swedish Chamber Orchestra.
+Raised in a family of musicians, Svarfvar began his studies under his father, Sven-Ole Svarfvar, former Concertmaster of both the Norwegian Opera and the Swedish Chamber Orchestra.

-At the age of twelve, he made his solo debut performing Mendelssohn’s Violin Concerto with the Swedish Chamber Orchestra — a pivotal moment that marked the start of a career on the international stage.
+At twelve, he made his solo debut performing Mendelssohn’s Violin Concerto with the Swedish Chamber Orchestra.

 Musical mastership, virtuosic control, and sensibility equally mastered.